soulspace-org/domain-driven-design-model/docs/ddd/c-core-domain.md

 #Core Domain (Concept)
 ## Description
+The most valuable part of the domain model.
 ## Documentation
 In a large system, there are so many contributing components, all complicated and all absolutely necessary to success, that the essence of the domain model,